jameswilddev/maryland-game-engine-old/docs/file-formats/patch.md

 - 16 bytes representing the identifier of the tag.
 - An unsigned byte specifying the length of the string in UTF-8 encoded bytes.
 - The bytes of the string, UTF-8 encoded.

+## 6 - Set Color

+Immediately followed by:

+- 16 bytes representing the identifier of the entity holding the color.
+- 16 bytes representing the identifier of the attribute.
+- An unsigned byte specifying the intensity of the red channel, where 0 is the minimum possible intensity and 255 is the maximum possible intensity.
+- An unsigned byte specifying the intensity of the green channel, where 0 is the minimum possible intensity and 255 is the maximum possible intensity.
+- An unsigned byte specifying the intensity of the blue channel, where 0 is the minimum possible intensity and 255 is the maximum possible intensity.